Canadian passenger rights

 Pour de plus amples renseignements sur vos droits, veuillez communiquer avec votre transporteur aérien ou visiter le site Web de l’Office des transports du Canada.

-If you have any inquiries or concerns with the Air Passenger Protection Regulations (APPR), please complete the form below.
+If you have any inquiries or concerns with the Air Passenger Protection Regulations (APPR), please contact us or complete the form below.